WHSnyder/Brickthrough/README.md

 * Second stage

 	*  For tracking purposes, a tiny Unet produces highlights for studs present in the image.
-This is useful for tracking purposes, since neighboring studs can be plugged into a RANSAC solver for camera localization.
+This is useful since neighboring studs can be plugged into a RANSAC solver for camera localization.

 	![alt text](./repo_images/prediction.png "studsreal")